simonezanfagna/draw-app/README.md

 - Get All Drawings (/api/getAllDrawings): Retrieves all saved drawings for the logged-in user, encoding the image data for frontend display.
 - Delete Drawing (/api/deleteDrawing): Deletes a specified drawing if the user is authorized.
-- Download Drawing (/api/downloadDrawing/<int:drawing_id>): Provides a downloadable version of a specified drawing if the user is authorized. models.py: Defines the database models:
+- Download Drawing (/api/downloadDrawing/<int:drawing_id>): Provides a downloadable version of a specified drawing if the user is authorized.
+- Database models:
   - User: Contains user information such as email, name, hashed password, and relationships to drawings.
-- Drawing: Contains drawing data and a foreign key relationship to the user. helpers.py: Includes utility functions:
+  - Drawing: Contains drawing data and a foreign key relationship to the user.
+- helpers.py:
   - login_required: A decorator to ensure routes are only accessible to logged-in users.
   - validate_email: Validates email format.

 ####